Elite Forces of Malaysia: Immigration Department of Malaysia

-The Immigration Department of Malaysia (IDM) is a federal law enforcement agency under the Ministry of Home Affairs, tasked with overseeing the movement of individuals at authorised entry and exit points.
-It enforces regulations under the Immigration Act 1959/63 and the Passport Act 1966.
-To safeguard the nation's borders and respond to high-risk scenarios, the IDM has established a specialised rapid tactical unit:
+The Immigration Department of Malaysia (IDM) serves as the federal authority for monitoring the movement of individuals at national entry and exit points.
+It enforces the Immigration Act 1959/63 and the Passport Act 1966.
+To address high-risk security threats at the borders, the IDM established a dedicated rapid response team.

 Special Tactical Team

-The Special Tactical Team of the Immigration Department, or Pasukan Taktikal Khas Jabatan Imigresen (PASTAK) in Malay, serves as the elite tactical unit of the IDM.
-PASTAK officers are strategically stationed at national entry points, including airports, seaports, and land border crossings, ensuring rapid deployment to handle emergencies requiring tactical firearm expertise.
+Commonly known as PASTAK (Pasukan Taktikal Khas Jabatan Imigresen; lit.
+'Special Tactical Team of the Immigration Department'), the Special Tactical Team is the elite tactical unit of the IDM.
+These officers are stationed at major airports, seaports, and land crossings to provide immediate tactical intervention and firearm expertise during emergencies.